-Council's approach aligns with the Council Plan 2021-2025, which incorporates the Health and Wellbeing Plan, and the Human Rights and Social Justice Framework 2017-2021.
-This framework provides a foundation for Council's commitment and actions to protect human rights and promote social justice in the City of Maribyrnong.
+Council's approach aligns with the Council Plan 2021-2025, which incorporates the Municipal Health and Wellbeing Plan.

-Council's approach further aligns with the Gender Equity Strategy 2030.
-The vision of Towards Gender Equity 2030 is that all people in Maribyrnong flourish and live free from violence and discrimination and have equal status, rights, opportunities, representation and respect regardless of their gender.
+Council's approach further aligns with the Towards Gender Equity Strategy 2030.
+The vision of the strategy is that all people in Maribyrnong flourish and live free from violence and discrimination and have equal status, rights, opportunities, representation and respect regardless of their gender.

-Information about the impact of gambling in the City of Maribyrnong is contained in the Gambling Fact Sheets attached to this policy.
+Information about the impact of gambling in the City of Maribyrnong is contained in the Gambling Fact Sheets which are attached to this policy.
 These fact sheets will be updated annually to reflect changes in electronic gaming machine losses in the City of Maribyrnong.